 Initially, Roberts is in two minds on this achievement.
 He tends to sit on the fence, relating debates about wartime ‘free enterprise’ versus the planned economy.
 He mentions western aid (much emphasised in European and American accounts), but points out that it amounted to no more than 10 per cent of the total economy and that it came largely after the dire threat of 1941-2 and after victory at Stalingrad.
 In the end he comes down on the side of the planned economy.
 Stalin emphasised the need to keep the armies properly supplied, but otherwise he left the job to his economic managers.
 And they could do so only by means of ‘the mobilisation power of the Soviet economy’ (p.
 163).

 But what was that economy?
 Given the energetic collectivisation of farming in the late 1920s and 1930s and the Five Year Plans of industrialisation and economic transformation, the result was as full a communist economic system as one is likely to find.
 Does this mean that only a planned, communist economic system could have pulled it off?
-It seems so.
+At the time, it seems so.